 - Large cuts of meat (that I used to slow cook).
 You can get tender, falling apart meat by using the Instant Pot.
 Just don’t leave it in for too long!

 What I don’t use my instant pot for:

-- Whole chickens: I’m really not a fan.
-You need to change the pressure cooking time depending on the size of your bird.
-It has to be just right to ensure that your chicken is fully cooked, but not overcooked!
-If I am going to roast a whole chicken, I like to do it slow and low in the dutch oven like this recipe from fellow traditional foodie (and my absolute favorite blogger), Jenny from Nourished Kitchen.
+- Whole chickens: Unless I am doing shredded chicken.
+For a roast chicken, I feel like it needs to be roasted!
+I like to do a whole bird slow and low in the dutch oven like this recipe from fellow traditional foodie (and my absolute favorite blogger), Jenny from Nourished Kitchen.
 It is fool proof and keeps the bird so moist and flavorful.
 All you need is time for it to hang out in the oven.
-(I have to plug her cookbooks here because I love them so much.
-They are The Nourished Kitchen and Broth and Stock from the Nourished Kitchen.
-Both of them have wonderful recipes and absolutely beautiful pictures.)

 Questions to ask yourself to decide if you need an instant pot: